frederic-perez/AmE-dictionary/data/dictionary.md

 __Mercurochrome__
 __mere__ _adj_ :four::hammer: _From mere $200._
 __meretricious__ _adj_ :two::hammer:
-__meringue__ _n_ :five: Meringue is a very sweet dessert or dessert topping that's made out of egg whites and sugar.
+__meringue__ _n_ :five: Meringue is a very sweet dessert or dessert topping that’s made out of egg whites and sugar.
 Meringue is so light and airy that it melts on your tongue. _Meringue pie._
 __merino__ _n_ __1a__ Any of a breed of sheep, originally from Spain, having long fine wool. __b__ The wool of this sheep.
 __merit__ _n_ :two::hammer:
 __merriment__ _n_ :three: High-spirited fun and enjoyment; hilarity. _Syn_ fun, playfulness